HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 slashing damage.

-If you are able to cast spells, you can’t cast them or concentrate on them while raging.\
+If you are able to cast spells, you can’t cast them or concentrate on them while raging.<br/>
 Your rage lasts for 1 minute.
 It ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
-You can also end your rage on your turn as a bonus action.\
+You can also end your rage on your turn as a bonus action.<br/>
 Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a **long rest** before you